 4. Warning: heat!

 I think it's clear from the previous tip that yeast likes it WARM, but IN NO WAY HOT !
-Heat kills the organism and the yeast will no longer rise.
-Therefore, always make sure that your yeast (before baking) does not come into contact with too much heat (>40°C)!
+Heat kills the organism, and the yeast will no longer rise.
+So make sure your yeast (except during baking) doesn’t come into contact with temperatures above 40°C (104°F).
+At over 45°C (113°F), the little yeast organism dies.
+Especially ensure that liquids are not too hot.
+A good rule of thumb: you should still be able to touch the liquid comfortably without it feeling unpleasant.

 5. Knead until your arm hurts

 Yeast dough needs your affection and time 😉 The yeast dough should be knead for a long time, maybe 8-10 minutes.
 Over time, the dough becomes more elastic and less sticky.
-Only when the yeast dough is nice and elastic has it been kneaded enough and you can give your arm a break.
-Of course, you can also leave the kneading to a food processor!
+This happens because the gluten network develops during kneading, helping trap air in the dough.
+Only when the dough is nice and elastic has it been kneaded enough—and then you can give your arm a break.
+Of course, you can also let a stand mixer do the work!
+If your yeast dough pulls away from the bowl easily and no longer sticks to your hands, it has been kneaded long enough.

 6. Let it rise twice